40% of food that is grown, processed, and transported will never be consumed.

 Plant a Row for the Hungry

 Plant a Row for the Hungry is a national program created by The Garden Writers Association that encourages garden communities and individuals to donate fresh vegetables, fruit, and herbs to people in need.
 The Food Shuttle is the Plant a Row partner in the Triangle, distributing your home-grown produce to local food pantries, shelters, and other hunger-relief organizations.
 Just one pound of your fresh produce supplements four meals.
-In 2015, 30,000 pounds of fresh produce were donated through our partner, Logan's Garden Shop.
+Last year, 30,000 pounds of fresh produce were donated through our partner, Logan's Garden Shop.

 We cannot accept produce grown with animal manure not composted to USDA Organic standards or sprayed with pesticides within two weeks of harvest.